Booster l'Autonomie de Votre Enfant

 Tip 3: Maximize the power of imitation

-Tip 4: Celebrate “Oops”
+Tip 4: Celebrate the “Oops”

 A broken glass?
 A crushed egg?
 All of these incidents are perfect opportunities to help your child think and find solutions.